RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/ros2-ios-app-with-swift.md

 ### swift-ros2
 - **Purpose:**
-  Provides a high-level Swift interface to interact with ROS2, allowing creation of nodes, publishers, and subscribers.
+  Provides a high-level Swift interface to interact with ROS 2, allowing creation of nodes, publishers, and subscribers.
 - **Usage:**
-  Classes such as `CentralNode` use this package to encapsulate ROS2 operations and expose easy-to-use methods to initialize nodes and create communication channels.
+  Classes such as `CentralNode` use this package to encapsulate ROS 2 operations and expose easy-to-use methods to initialize nodes and create communication channels.
 - **Implementation:**
-  Utilizes Swift’s async/await for asynchronous operations and error-handling mechanisms for reliable integration with ROS2 middleware.
+  Utilizes Swift’s async/await for asynchronous operations and error-handling mechanisms for reliable integration with ROS 2 middleware.

 ### FastRTPSSwift
 - **Purpose:**
-  Bridges ROS2 DDS functionalities by leveraging the Fast RTPS (Real-Time Publish-Subscribe) protocol.
+  Bridges ROS 2 DDS functionalities by leveraging the Fast RTPS (Real-Time Publish-Subscribe) protocol.
 - **Usage:**
   Manages low-level DDS operations such as registering writers (publishers) and readers (subscribers) and handles QoS settings (e.g., reliability, durability).
 - **Implementation:**